 Consequence of electrostatic discharge for manufacturers

 Electrostatic incidents, such as device destruction or fire ignition, are everywhere.

 For manufacturers, these incidents will impact on the production efficient (machine destruction, fire ignition, etc.) and the quality management (product defects, mounting errors, etc.)

 Investing in anti-static equipment is often a priority for sensitive working environment and factories.

 - The optimal anti-static measure by creating a free static charge environment;

 - The benefits of using a Dry Fog humidification method to prevent ESD.

 We’ve determined that the best free static charge environment is when there is a high level of moisture like when taking a bath.

-As “the Fog Engineers”, we can help you to assess the optimal installation of a humidification system in order to improve your productivity and reduces the defect rate and the risk of fire.
+We can help you to assess the optimal installation of a humidification system in order to improve your productivity and reduce the defect rate and the risk of fire.

 Don’t hesitate to contact us!